RoHS & REACH

 All Cosel products are supplied to meet the latest requirements within the RoHS and REACH standards.

-To download the Cosel RoHS and REACH statements, please visit our Company Certificates page.
+To download the Cosel RoHS Certificates, please visit our Company Certificates page.

 - (*1) What is RoHS Directive?